cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 constructing one NIZK proof object.
 This is enabled using an established batching technique.

-Consequently the cryptographic security of our construction is based on the assumption that the One-More Gap DH is computationally difficult to solve.
+Consequently, the cryptographic security of our construction is based on the assumption that the One-More Gap DH is computationally difficult to solve.